Graylog2/documentation/pages/ideas_explained.rst

 important reason is that you need to scale parts of it horizontally with your changing use cases and usually the different parts of the system have different hardware requirements.
 All services must be tightly integrated to allow efficient management and configuration of the system as a whole.
 A data ingestion or forwarder tool is hard to tedious to manage if the configuration **has** to be stored on the client machines and is not possible via for example REST APIs controlled by a simple interface.
-A system adminstrator needs to be able to log into the web interface of a log management product and select log files of a remote host (that has a forwarder running) for ingestion into the tool.
+A system administrator needs to be able to log into the web interface of a log management product and select log files of a remote host (that has a forwarder running) for ingestion into the tool.